therealsphinx/support.balsamiq.com/content/installation/crash.md

 Related links: [one](http://jmilbery.com/2011/10/26/getting-adobe-air-3-x-to-work-on-lion-10-7-2/) and [two](http://www.youneedabudget.com/forum/ynab-f38/ynab-crashing-some-macs-after-updating-t13475.html#p91745).

-### User without admin privileges on OS X with Air 3
+### User without Admin Privileges on OS X with Air 3

 A user reported the following: "I'm using Balsamiq on my Mac with Mac OS X 10.6.8 and I've installed both software in my admin account.
 After switching in my user account (no admin permissions) and trying to start Balsamiq, the Adobe Air Updater starts together with Balsamiq and then Balsamiq and Air crash.